bduggan/raku-jupyter-kernel/README.md

    * set `kernel_is_complete_timeout` to a high number.
-Otherwise, if the kernel takes more than 1 second to respond, then from then on, the console client uses internal (non-Perl6) heuristics to guess when a block of code is complete.
+Otherwise, if the kernel takes more than 1 second to respond, then from then on, the console client uses internal (non-Raku) heuristics to guess when a block of code is complete.

    * set `highlighting_style` to `vim`.
 This avoids having dark blue